Snite Museum of Art

 DPAC is a landmark facility with multiple venues, encouraging both the performance and the teaching of a range of arts, enriches the campus, the community, and Game Day visitors.
 A number of events, including concerts by outstanding performers and memorable films reflecting different times and cultures, will be presented on Game Day weekends.
 A ticket booth is located near the main entrance doors facing campus.

 Among the scores of buildings on the Notre Dame campus, many are stimulating homes for the life of the mind.
 Although tours do not typically occur on football Saturdays, consider a tour on Friday or Sunday, or design one yourself so you can experience some of the buildings that are central to Notre Dame’s reputation for an outstanding undergraduate education, for a growing amount of pre-eminent research, and for its commitment to integrated academic collaboration.

-- Stinson-Remick Hall is the new home to the College of Engineering.
-Located on the east side of Notre Dame Avenue, it houses a nanotechnology research center, the University’s new Energy Center, an 11,800-square-foot semiconductor processing and device fabrication clean room, and an undergraduate interdisciplinary learning center.
+- Stinson-Remick Hall is the home to the College of Engineering.
+Located on the east side of Notre Dame Avenue, it houses a nanotechnology research center, the University’s Energy Center, an 11,800-square-foot semiconductor processing and device fabrication clean room, and an undergraduate interdisciplinary learning center.

 - The Jordan Hall of Science is the largest building on campus dedicated to undergraduate studies and research in the sciences.

 - The DeBartolo Performing Arts Center is another impressive building, containing five state-of-the-art theaters and performance spaces.